jekymin8232/vitalguardai-com/README.md

 I believe this is because South Korean politicians are cowardly.

 **This is because they seek power, but avoid the responsibility that should accompany it.**
+**Even if you can only afford two meals a day instead of three, you should never live as a coward.**

 When freedom of expression is restricted and individual freedoms are limited, people cannot fully realize and express their creative potential.